Q. I don’t know anything about investing. Can this still work for me?

 A. We source our potential investments through Portfolia’s networks, our venture partners, and members.
 Additionally, our deal flow comes from the deep relationships Portfolia holds with the Venture Capital community, accelerators and others in the innovation ecosystem.
-Our CEO is also Founder/CEO Emeritus of the Kauffman Fellows Program, a venture capital training program with over 500 VCs around the world (0% women).
+Our CEO is also Founder/CEO Emeritus of the Kauffman Fellows Program, a venture capital training program with over 700 VCs around the world (40% oh whom are women).
 We see companies not available to others.

 Q. How do I submit a company for consideration?